rf266/rf266/README.md

 <br>

 I'm interested in AI, ML and their applications to the real world.
 Recently, I developed an AI powered Python tutor that can support learners in their journey with Python concepts.
+Currently, I'm delving into transformer architecture and deep learning, aiming to apply these concepts to future projects soon!

 <br>